 Falls Lake Watershed Street Design

-Streets in the Falls Lake watershed should be designed to sensitive area standards.
+Thoroughfares and streets in the Falls Lake watershed should be designed to sensitive area standards.

+Policy AP-FL 11

 E. M. Johnson Water Treatment Facility

 A portion of the City's E. M. Johnson Water Treatment Facility lies within the critical area of the Falls Lake Watershed, and should not be subject to the zoning regulations enacted to carry out the primary watershed protection policies contained within this Plan.
 Rather, the design of the facility itself should address the objectives served by these policies and regulations.